astamm/fdacluster/README.md

 Many options are available and also the parallal version.

 ## Getting Started
-The package can be cloned and downloaded directly from github.
+The package can be cloned or downloaded directly from github.
 An R studio project file is provided to open the project in RStudio.

 ### Prerequisites